 Thank you Camille and LeeAnn for your advice about AP and IB courses!
 Keep an eye on our College Resources page for a new article every two weeks!
-Got community college or trade school questions that still need answering?
+Got AP or IB related questions that still need answering?
 Comment below!

 Keep an eye on our social media for updates about our Giving Tuesday campaign, which will be happening on December 3rd!